Hitman 3 Escalation – The Gluttony Gobbling Silent Assassin guide | Gamepur

 You need to go up to the rooftop via the apartment building as you did in the first level.
 Repeat the process on this roof to subdue one guard and kill the one in a blue pig mask for a grapevine.
 The second blue pig mask NPC is on the second staircase on this rooftop.
 As you climb up the drainpipe, there’s a brick to your right.
 Use this to knock out the guard and then throw your grape knife as you would normally.

 Go back to the Pig and feed it all the food it wants.
-The exits will then spawn and you’ll be able to finish the Escalation.
-Completing this Escalation unlocks The Maximalist Shogtun, The Profligacy Suit, and the Bubble Queen Gum sedative.
+The exits will then spawn, and you’ll be able to finish the Escalation.
+Completing this Escalation unlocks The Maximalist Shotgun, The Profligacy Suit, and the Bubble Queen Gum sedative.